WaelOGC/OGC-NewFinity-Palstform/🪙 OGCFinity Currency — Powering the Future of Purpose-Driven Innovation v2.0.md

 - Sustainability modeling
 - Transparent voting mechanisms

-**Migration Path**
+**Migration Logic**

-The transition from Genesis to Ecosystem Chain will include:
+A 1:1 migration mechanism will allow users to securely transfer OGCFinity (Polygon) to OGCFinity (Native) once the OGC Chain is launched.
+This migration:

+- Will be optional for users
+- Will be secured by a native bridge contract
+- Will not inflate supply on Polygon
+- Will not force conversion
-- 1:1 token migration mechanism
+- Will preserve token balances 1:1

-- Dual-chain support during transition period
-- User-friendly migration tools
-- Comprehensive documentation and support
+The migration bridge will enable seamless transfer while maintaining the fixed supply on Polygon and enabling governance-based features on the OGC Chain.

 ---

 ## 4. Platform-Aligned Token Utility Framework

-OGC Token is deeply integrated across all platform components, creating a cohesive economic ecosystem where tokens serve multiple functions simultaneously.
+OGCFinity is deeply integrated across all platform components, creating a cohesive economic ecosystem where tokens serve multiple functions simultaneously.

 ### 4.1 AI Agent (Amy) Integration